SanjoSolutions/consciousness-research/README.md

 Therefore the difference of potency of power of two consciousness levels A and B (with B > A) can be calculated with 10^B - 10^A.
 The result is, how much more powerful B is compared to A.

-The difference of for example 990 and 991 in terms of potency of power is much bigger than between 200 and 201.

 ## Formal logic

 The words "and" and "or" are used in logical expressions (expressions where those words connect multiple conditions or expressions where a range is stated) like they are defined in boolean algebra.